marcelino-m/see-mode/README.md

 ## How to use

 Use  `see-edit-src-at-point` to  edit  a literal  string (SQL  content meantime).
-You can use `C-x s` to  update content back and `C-c '` to save and exit from see minor mode.
+You  can use `C-x s`  to update  content back, `C-c '`  to save and exit  from see minor mode  and `C-c C-k` to  exit and discard any modification saved or not.

 ## `see` it in action